GSA/recalls_api/README.md

     bundle exec rake spec

-# Code Coverage
+## Code Coverage

 We track test coverage of the codebase over time, to help identify areas where we could write better tests and to see when poorly tested code got introduced.

-After running your tests, view the report by opening `coverage/rcov/index.html` in your favorite browser.
+After running your tests, view the report by opening `coverage/rcov/index.html` in your browser.

-You can click around on the files that have < 100% coverage to see what lines weren't exercised.
+Click around on the files that have < 100% coverage to see what lines weren't exercised.

-#LICENSE
+## License

 This project is covered under the terms of the GNU General Public License, version 2 or later.

+## Terms of Use

+By accessing this API, you agree to our [Terms of Service](http://www.usa.gov/About/developer-resources/terms-of-service.shtml).